 - You must store the tenant’s security deposit in an interest-accruing account.
 Then, you must pay the tenant interest if they occupy the property for at least 9 months

-- You may make appropriate deductions to the tenant’s deposit if they have caused excessive property damage
+- You may make appropriate deductions to the tenant’s deposit if they have caused excessive property damage or have left unpaid rent at the end of the rental agreement

 5. Tenant Evictions

-Tenants have a right to a judicial eviction process.
+As per North Dakota law, tenants have a right to a judicial eviction process.
 As such, make sure you understand the steps you are required to follow in order to evict a tenant successfully.
 Generally speaking, though, you’ll need to:

 - Have a legal reason to evict your tenant